-A submission is a written comment about a development application, made by any interested member of the community (for example, a person, group or organisation) about a development application.
+A submission is a written objection or supporting comment about a development application, made by any interested member of the community (for example, a person, group or organisation) about a development application.

 A person who makes a 'properly made submission' is called the 'submitter'.
-For Impact Assessable applications, once the City of Gold Coast (City) considers all submissions and the application is decided, a copy of the decision must be sent to each principal submitter.
+For applications requiring public notification, once the City considers all submissions and the application is decided, a copy of the decision must be sent to each principal submitter.

-Submissions can be made on developments that are Impact Assessable.
-Normally these are complex developments, or those that may impact on the community, or be potentially unsuitable for an area.
+Submissions can be made on developments that are impact assessable and for variation requests.
+Normally these are complex developments, or those that may impact the community, or be potentially unsuitable for an area.

 Before preparing your submission you will need to review the development application and plans.
 The most convenient way to view a development application is via PD Online.

-Customers can use PD Online to view details of the development application including available documents (e.g. supporting material, acknowledgement notice, information request, etc.), the current status and the closing date for submissions.
+Use PD Online to view details of the development application including available documents (e.g. supporting material, confirmation notice, information request), the current status and the closing date for submissions.
 All development applications can be accessed by any person online.

-All submissions are considered by the assessment manager when assessing a development application, but only properly made submissions will have the legal right to appeal the City’s decision on an Impact Assessable Application through the Planning and Environment Court.
+All submissions are considered by the assessment manager when assessing a development application, but only properly made submissions create a legal right to appeal the City’s decision through the Planning and Environment Court.

 To be properly made, a submission must: